rohan-paul/monsterapi_test/README.md

 **🤔 Thinking of deploying a popular Large Language Model (LLM) or a custom fine-tuned one, in production with low-cost and low-complexity ❓**

-✨ Monster-API is one "THE BEST" option - gateway to seamlessly deploy LLMs and docker containers on its robust GPU compute infrastructure.
+✨ Monster-API is one "THE BEST" option - gateway to seamlessly deploy LLMs and docker containers on its robust GPU compute infrastructure (24GB NVIDIA RTX A5000 or 80GB A100 and going upto 160GB of VRAM).

-A wide range of use cases such as Quick QA, quick commands, data summarization, and sophisticated queries.
+✨ Use it for a wide range of use cases such as Quick QA, quick commands, data summarization, and sophisticated queries.

 ✨ Quickly get an API endpoint that can start serving text generation requests using models like Llama2 7B, CodeLlama 34B, Falcon 40B or any of your custom/finetuned models.